tkhongsap/vibe-drafting/replit.md

 - Tailwind CSS is loaded via CDN (not recommended for production)
 - Content history is stored in localStorage
 - For production use, consider installing Tailwind CSS properly and implementing real authentication

+## Known Limitations
+- **URL Content Extraction**: The current implementation asks Gemini AI to analyze URLs, but Gemini cannot actually fetch web page content.
+This means the feature may not work reliably for extracting real content from URLs.
+For production, consider implementing server-side URL fetching with a library like `node-fetch` or Puppeteer to retrieve actual page content before sending it to Gemini for analysis.
+- **Vite allowedHosts**: Set to `true` for development to work with Replit's proxy.
+This is safe for development but should be restricted in production builds.